-Guest Opinion: Benghazi report sheds little light
+Guest Opinion: Little new in Benghazi report

 The attack on a U.S. Marine barracks in Lebanon in 1983, the attack on the Khobar Towers military housing complex in Saudi Arabia in 1996, and the devastating attacks of Sept.11, 2001 all had something in common.
 They were investigated by sober-minded nonpartisan or bipartisan panels that uncovered facts, found fault and made useful recommendations.